 By: Immodium Abuser

 This book is no snack - it's a five-course meal, and even the most insatiable reader will want to digest its wisdom.
 Warning, however: four out of five experts that looked at this book wet their pants in anticipation - only the fifth one avoided the inevitable thanks to his shorts!
-If you try to absorb too much at once, you'll be like me trying to swallow too much of a Fudgie the Whale ice cream cake (one shot at consuming all that sweetness was enough to make me wish I had stock in Imodium!).

 Friends, Lovers, and the Big Terrible Thing: A Memoir